Rastafarianism is a small but well-known religious group based in Jamaica.

-In 1935 the first form of Rastafari is believed to have been established in Jamaica by Leonard Powell.
+In 1935, the first form of Rastafari is believed to have been established in Jamaica by Leonard Powell.
 Howell preached the blessedness of Haile Selassie.

-This marks the beginning of Rastafarians and it paved the way for the destiny of the Rasta movement, bringing the hope of a revival with Africa and freedom of the black race.
+This marks the beginning of Rastafarians and it paved the way for the destiny of the Rasta movement, bringing the hope of a revival of Africa and freedom of the black race.

 Haile Selassie visited Jamaica in 1966, where he was welcomed with much appreciation and excitement.

-The work of Bob Marley (one of reggae’s most influential figures) and Island Records was popular with the working class Jamaicans and a wider group outside of Jamaica.
+The work of Bob Marley (one of Reggae’s most influential figures) and Island Records was popular with working-class Jamaicans and a wider group outside of Jamaica.

-As Stephen Davis said, reggae drove “the Rasta cosmology into the middle of the planet's cultural arenas, and suddenly people want to know what all the chanting and praying and obsessive smoking of herb [marijuana] are all about.”
+As Stephen Davis said, Reggae drove “the Rasta cosmology into the middle of the planet's cultural arenas, and suddenly people want to know what all the chanting and praying and obsessive smoking of herb [marijuana] are all about.”

-Some of the more traditional Rastafarians were not happy with the popularity of Reggae, fearing that reggae would be looked at as a cultural trend and not as a religion.
+Some of the more traditional Rastafarians were not happy with the popularity of Reggae, fearing that Reggae would be looked at as a cultural trend and not as a religion.

-The removal of a transcendent figure by a non-religious political group was discouraging to Rastafarians at first and put doubt to any suggestion that he was anything but a human representation of God.
+The removal of a transcendent figure by a non-religious, political group was discouraging to Rastafarians at first and put doubt on any suggestion that he was anything but a human representation of God.